 Hypoalbuminaemia was rarely reported.
 Phenobarbital may increase the activity of serum alkaline phosphatase and transaminases.
-These may demonstrate non-pathological changes, but could also represent hepatotoxicity, so liver function tests are recommended (see special precautions for use).
+These may demonstrate non-pathological changes, but could also represent hepatotoxicity, so liver function tests are recommended (see section 4.5).

 In very rare cases, change of behaviour such as aggression was reported.